 The paper we used as a data source for our approach was published in MDM in 2010 and used data from the Oxford Vascular Study (OXVASC).(1) OXVASC is a large scale population-based cohort, initiated in 2002, involving almost 100,000 individuals registered in Oxfordshire.(5) The source paper used 1283 patients from this study, recruited between April 2002 and March 2007, who had suffered either stroke or transient ischemic attack (TIA).
 These patients were followed-up for up to 24 months following the stroke.
 The patients’ condition was assessed using the disease specific measure of the mRS, as well as the generic utility instrument EQ-5D.
 Based on this, the EQ-5D utilities associated with each state were estimated and reported.
 (1)

 The source paper reported that, of the 1,283 patients who had a stroke within the Oxford vascular study (OXVASc) cohort, 24.8% (319 / 1,283) were dead within 24 months.
-Of those who survived, mRS scores following the stroke was graded according to the modified Rankin Scale (mRS) 24 months after the event in 425 patients.(1) For simplicity this 24 month state is assumed to be the patient’s long-term condition, and the patients for whom mRS outcomes were reported were assumed to be representative of those for whom the data were not collected.
-The ordinary least squares (OLS) based mean estimates for the utility associated with each state, combined with the standard deviations around these mean estimates, were also reported.
+Of those who survived, mRS scores following the stroke was graded according to the modified Rankin Scale (mRS) 24 months after the event in 425 patients.(1) For simplicity this 24 month state is assumed to be the patient’s long-term condition, and the patients for whom mRS outcomes were reported were assumed to be representative of those for whom the data were not collected (this is known as the MCAR assumption: Missing Completely At Random).
+The ordinary least squares (OLS) based mean estimates for the utility associated with each state, combined with the standard deviations around these mean estimates, were also reported in the source paper.

 Category mapping assumptions made

 In each of the examples presented in this paper, different categorisation assumptions were made about how each of the mRS categories mapped onto a smaller number of categories.
 The correspondences assumed are shown in Table 1 below.
 For the first example, we adopted the standard assumption that an independent stroke outcome corresponds to an mRS state 0, 1 or 2, and that a dependent stroke outcome corresponds to an mRS state 3, 4, and 5.
 Death is mRS state 6, and was assumed throughout to have a utility and utility multiplier value of 0.

+INSERT TABLE 1 HERE

 In the second example, we looked at the verbal descriptions of each of the mRS states, and each of the GOS states, and from this made the assumption that GOS 5 (‘good recovery’) corresponds to mRS states 0 or 1, that GOS 4 (‘moderately disabled’) corresponds to mRS states 2 or 3, and that GOS 3 (‘severely disabled’) corresponds to mRS states 4 or 5.
 GOS 2 (‘persistent vegetative state’) was assumed to have no utility, and so correspond, alongside GOS 1 (‘dead’) with mRS 6 (‘dead’).